-If you have ever wondered “What is tahini?” or how to make tahini then you’ve come to the right place.
-Tahini is a flavor we have fallen in love with and today we will share with you what is tahini, how to make tahini, and a great tahini recipe — our lemon tahini dressing which we love and have been making a lot lately.
+Lemon Tahini Dressing (along with this fish taco sauce) is one of our all-time favorite condiments, but a lot of people don’t even know what it is.
+Well, if you have ever wondered “What is tahini?” or how to make tahini then you’ve come to the right place!
+Tahini is a flavor we have fallen in love with and today we will share with you what is tahini, how to make tahini, and a great tahini recipe — our lemon tahini dressing.

 What is tahini?

 Excellent question.
 I had the same question when I first began experimenting with homemade hummus and kept running across tahini as a main ingredient in other hummus recipes I tried out.
 And so my tahini journey began there and my love for it as an ingredient and flavor has grown ever since.
 Tahini is a paste made from sesame seeds and is found in Middle Eastern or Mediterranean foods.
 In addition to hummus, tahini is also a main ingredient in baba ghanoush and halva.

 Where to buy tahini?